protocollabs/maparo-std/README.md

 > *Esperanto for Atlas*

 Maparo is a network performance measurement protocol specification.
-Beside iperf, netperf and other tools it just provides the control protocol specification - not the implementation.
+Beside iperf, netperf and other tools it just defines the protocol specification - not one particular implementation.
 Similar to HTTP/2 (RFC 7540) or any other networking protocol specification.

+Maparo differiantiate between the control protocol (e.g. probe the server or start measurement) and the measurement protocol (e.g. tcp stream with sequence numbers).
+The later specification is done in seperate module specifcation.

-Maparo was designed so that it does not repeat shortcomings and problems of known tools.
-It was designed to be flexible and extensible.
-The core control protocol is keep as simple as possible.
-The actual workhorses are implemented in so called "maparo modules".
+Maparo was designed to be flexible and extensible.
+Maparo differiantiate between the control protocol and the measurement protocol.
+The control protocol is keep as simple as possible and provides a basis functionality like service discovery, measurement start request and so on.
+It provides the transport layer for the module specific measurement protocol.
+The actual workhorses are implemented in so called "maparo modules", they implement the building blocks for measurements.
 Some of them are mandatory, many are optional and it is also possible to develop completely proprietary modules.

-There is one reference implementation: mapago (implemented in go).
+There is one reference implementation: mapago (implemented in go, thus the name).
 A Python implementation is also available (but protocol support is based on older version of maparo).
+But you can - and should - program your own implementation in your language of choice.
+No matter if it is GUI or command line interface tool.

 **KEEP IN MIND:** maparo protocol is not finalized yet.
 We do our best not to change the existing specification, but we cannot rule it out.